 Once you understand why your compliance rates are low, you can address the issues.
 We outlined six effective strategies in this report to help you increase your organization’s compliance rates.
 One of the keys to high compliance is automating your expense management.

 • When implementing a T&E solution, your vendor will need a clear and unambiguous travel policy, providing you with the perfect opportunity to write, update or improve yours.

-• Moreover, using an expense management solution will remind your employees of the allowed expense parameters, automatically inform them when expenses are out-of-policy and make their life easier when dealing with complex country-specific regulations or per diems.
+• Moreover, using expense management software will remind your employees of the allowed expense parameters, automatically inform them when expenses are out-of-policy and make their life easier when dealing with complex country-specific regulations or per diems.

-• Finally, automating your expense management will provide you with real-time visibility into spend and actionable insights.
+• Finally, automating your expense management will provide you with real-time visibility into spending and actionable insights.

 It hence shouldn’t come as a surprise that using a T&E management tool increases the average rate of T&E compliance by 26 percentage points (Aberdeen Group, 2016), while also reducing the amount of time your employees spend on unproductive and tedious tasks like filling out expenses reports.

 Finally, it is important to keep in mind that increasing compliance rates with your corporate T&E policy is not a one-time thing.
 Ensuring high compliance rates, in the long run, is an ongoing process, requiring constant care and adjustment.
 Your employees’ needs and wants will keep changing, as well as your organization’s business objectives and culture.
 To keep compliance rates high, it is therefore indispensable that you keep updating your travel policy.

 Your travel policy should be a living document that is updated regularly and stored in multiple places that are easy to access for your employees.